Multipartite Generalization of Geometric measure of Discord

+By taking a look at several Schatten p-norms, Paula et al. \cite{pau13} presented the geometric discord and showed clearly that the 1-norm is the only p-norm that can establish a consistent quantum correlation measure.
+Additionally, they gave an analytical formula for the 1-norm geometric discord, which turns out to be equivalent to the negativity of quantumness, by limiting the optimization to the tetrahedron of two-qubit Bell-diagonal states.\\

+The process of determining geometric discord involves trace distance minimization, which might be difficult for general states.
+It is demonstrated that, {except for a} few families of states, it is nearly impossible to carry out operationally or analytically for qutrits and higher-dimensional bipartite systems \cite{lug17}.
+The full solution to the problem of determining the geometric discord trace norm for a general two-qubit state is described by Ługiewicz \cite{lug19}.\\

+The Hilbert-Schmidt distance has the attractive characteristic of being reasonably simple to compute, despite its well-known abnormal {behaviour} related to geometric discord.
+Even so, it is also useful since it can serve as evidence that quantum correlation exists in both bipartite and multipartite quantum systems, whereas quantum discord (QD) and the trace norm geometric measure lack calculable analytic formulas.\\

-There have been many proposed attempts to generalize the original definition of discord based on the entropy to multipartite systems, but these suggestions did not fit with the original definition of the bipartite system \cite{rul11}-\cite{cha11} .
+There have been many proposed attempts to generalize the original definition of discord to multipartite systems based on entropy, but these suggestions did not fit with the original definition of the bipartite system \cite{rul11}-\cite{cha11}.

-Recently, Radhakrishnan \emph{et.al} \cite{rad} proposed the generalized quantum discord for multipartite quantum systems.
-For multipartite systems with $N$ subsystems, in general $N-1$ local measurements will be necessary in order to break all the quantum correlations \cite{rul11, okr11}, each successive measurement is conditionally related to the previous measurement.
-The $N-1$-partite measurement is written
+Recently, Radhakrishnan \emph{et al.} \cite{rad} proposed the generalized quantum discord for multipartite quantum systems.
+For multipartite systems with $N$ subsystems, $N-1$ local measurements are necessary to break all quantum correlations \cite{rul11, okr11}, with each successive measurement conditionally related to the previous.
+The $N-1$-partite measurement is written as